 The application of probation period for consideration of performance incentives, will be treated as follows:

-Where probabtion was confirmed, an employee should not be penalized performance incentives.
+Where employment was confirmed after the probation period , the performance will be reviewed performance incentives paid.

 Where the probation period was extended, the initial 3 months will be excluded for performance incentives.